Bharatmallipuram/CD-project/README.md

 # Comment Remover and Symbol Table Generator

-This project is a simple compiler design utility using **Lex** to remove comments and generate a symbol table for identifiers in C source code files.
-It is designed to recognize data types, variables, and functions, storing each identified symbol in a symbol table with details about its type and scope.
+This project is a compiler design utility using **Lex** to process C source code files.
+It performs two key tasks: removing comments and generating a symbol table for the identifiers found in the code.
+The symbol table includes details about each identifier's type and scope.

 ## Table of Contents